 Baa Atoll is known to be one of the better places in the Maldives for diving with manta rays.
 Sharks are not common in the north, however Noonu Atoll has a magnificent site for grey reef sharks.
 Otherwise you can expect many Thilas and Giris featuring overhangs caves and swim-throughs, so the topography is as interesting as the marine life that swarms around it.

 Dive Site Descriptions

 Baa Atoll - As with many sites in the area, Dhonfanu Thila is a submerged pinnacle but it is for the numbers of fish that this site deserves special praise.
 Ever-changing topography, mantas and other big creatures in the blue, plus a dizzying quantity of reef fish in an enormous variety of species combine to make this a site to remember.

 Baa Atoll is also home to Hanifaru Bay, a large bay on the eastern side of the atoll and a place where mantas visit in large numbers when plankton blooms during the southwest monsoon.
 Whale sharks are also present, feeding on the nutrient-rich salty soup.

-Orimas Thila, Noonu Atoll - Grey reef sharks in numbers of 20+, from inquisitive juveniles to imposing adults, swim in regular patterns over this cleaning station, occasionally responding in jerky movements to their cleaners.
+Noonu Atoll - Grey reef sharks in numbers of 20+, from inquisitive juveniles to imposing adults, swim in regular patterns over Orimas Thila cleaning station, occasionally responding in jerky movements to their cleaners.
 A beautiful and inspiring diving encounter with sharks in an area of the Maldives where they are rarely seen.